Store Hours

 Transplant Young Plants Into Their New Homes

-Finish it all off with compost and mulch.
+Nourish your garden with compost and mulch.
 Compost enriches the soil so your garden can grow even better.
-It may help foster larger and stronger plants that bear more fruit and flowers.
-Mulch keeps your soil moist and controls weeds.
-Mulch and compost can be purchased in-store or created at home.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.
+Mulch controls weeds and keeps your soil from drying out.
+It may help foster stronger plants that bear more fruit and flowers.
+Compost and mulch can be DIY creations, but you can also purchase them in-store.
+The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

 Late winter into early spring is an exciting time in the world of gardening.
-Prepare to fertilize your lawn, plan your garden and landscaping, and browse The Home Depot nursery to find inspiration on what to plant when the weather warms.
-For those without lawns, consider adding an outdoor rug or artificial grass to your outdoor space.
+Prepare to fertilize your lawn, plan your landscaping, and browse your nearest plant nursery to find inspiration on which spring flowers to plant when the weather warms.
+For those without lawns, consider adding an outdoor rug, a pellet grill, or artificial grass to your patio or balcony.
 Shop for the soil, fertilizer, and seeds you need in the aisles of your North Bergen Garden Center, online, or on our mobile app.
 Let's get growing together.

 1055 Paterson Plank Rd